NathanPatzer/RustRayTracer/README.md

 - `-i [input_file]`: Specifies the input JSON file containing the scene description.
 Mandatory argument.
 - `-s [smoothing]`: dictates whether or not smoothing will be turned on.
 No arguments.

-Output: Once the raytracer finishes execution, the resulting image will be saved in the project directory as `file_name.png`.
+Output: Once the raytracer finishes execution, the resulting image will be saved in the IMAGES directory as `file_name.png`.

 ## Examples